ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 # Client Behavior

-A clients sends new CONNECT-QUIC request when it wants to start a new QUIC connection to a target, when it has received a new Server Connection ID for the target, and before it advertises a new Client Connection ID to the target.
+A clients sends new CONNECT-QUIC requests when it wants to start a new QUIC connection to a target, when it has received a new Server Connection ID for the target, and before it advertises a new Client Connection ID to the target.